Lokankara/Quiz/src/main/resources/quiz-set_1.md

 ---

-## 33. Which Amazon EC2 purchasing option allows you to use your existing per-socket, per-core, or per-VM software licenses like Microsoft Windows Server?
+## 33. Which Amazon EC2 purchasing answers allows you to use your existing per-socket, per-core, or per-VM software licenses like Microsoft Windows Server?

 - Reserved Instance
 - Dedicated Host